yrashk/es4j/docs/core_concepts/layout.md

 # Layout

-Eventchain uses a concept of layout to give a deterministic shape to any object (POJO).
+Eventsourcing uses a concept of layout to give a deterministic shape to any object (POJO).
 Layout allows to specify what class properties are included into serialized object's representation and unique class identifier (hash).
 Other
-Eventchain components use it to serialize, deserialize and identify classes according to their layout.
+Eventsourcing components use it to serialize, deserialize and identify classes according to their layout.

 Lets start with an example: